matuteiglesias/journal/content/Dev/2023-05-18_Resolved_UnicodeEncodeError_in_Python_Geopandas.md

 **🕒 16:30–18:30**
 **🏷️ Labels**: Python, Geopandas, Error Handling, Data Processing, Markdown
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to resolve UnicodeEncodeError and DriverError issues in [[Python]], specifically when using Geopandas for geospatial data processing.
+The session aimed to resolve UnicodeEncodeError and DriverError issues in [[Python]], specifically when using Geopandas for geospatial [[data processing]].

 ### Key Activities
 - Addressed the UnicodeEncodeError related to the character 'ó' by using 'latin1' encoding in the `gpd.read_file()` function.